jsaintjalmes/dotfiles/README.md

 * [one-half-dark](https://github.com/sonph/onehalf): cute theme, some installation steps needed
 * [vim-tmux-navigator](https://github.com/christoomey/vim-tmux-navigator#installation): for smooth navigation between vim and tmux

+once Vundle is up and running, use `:PluginInstall` to install any plugin you added to your vimrc.

 ## oh-my-zsh

 [install here](https://ohmyz.sh/)

 can be configured with zshrc copied at the root `~/.zshrc`.
-Source after modification.
+Source after modification: `tmux source-file ~/.tmux.conf`

 ## tmux